pwa-builder/pwabuilder-windows-chromium-docs/publish-new-app.md

 > 💁🏿‍♀️ *Heads up*
 >
-> While your PWA will run on Windows 10 desktop today, we expect Xbox support to land in 2021. 😎
+> While your PWA will run on Windows 10 and Windows 11 desktop today, we expect Xbox support to land in the near future.

 Click `Save` to save your packages and return to the  submission details screen.